 Drug trafficking operations from Mexico and the Southwest border states are Ohio’s primary drug supply sources.
 Ohio has the eighth largest national highway system, which carries the seventh highest volume of traffic in the nation.
 This allows drug transporters to blend in with the natural flow of traffic.

 Teen substance abuse is also a major concern for Ohioans.
 Around 24 percent of high school students reported binge drinking during any given month in 2011, versus 22 percent of high school students nationwide.

 Rehabs in Ohio, as well as centers across the nation, are prepared to help those in need of treatment for any type of addiction.
-Our treatment specialists can help you start your recovery journey.
-Get in touch with us now to learn about your treatment options.
+Treatment providers can help.
+Get in touch with a treatment provider to learn more about available options.

 Ohio has a highly segmented penalty system for drug possession crimes.
 While possessing one type of drug comes with certain penalties, another substance may have an entirely different set of punishment criteria.

 Each controlled dangerous substance (CDS) in Ohio is classified into five separate categories known as schedules.
 Schedule I lists the drugs considered to be the most dangerous, with a high likelihood of abuse and no recognized medical value.
 Drugs in schedules II through V decrease in dangerousness and dependency potential but increase in recognized medical value.

 Break free from addiction.